coinkite/coinkite-tap-proto/README.md

 **OR**

-If you just want the Python library, use: `pip install coinkite-tap-protocol`
+If you just want the Python library by itself, use: `pip install coinkite-tap-protocol`

 ## Setup If You Might Change the Code